Grafrajohn/GrahamArt/_posts/2021-02-09-covid-lockdown-creativity-and-cabin-fever.md

 If, as an artist, money is stressing you, then try ecommerce!
 There is some money to be made on the Internet if you know where your customers are and what they want.
 Whatever creative product you are selling it can be sold online.
 Performances can be sold on ticketing sites such as EventBrite.
 Paintings can be sold on Facebook.
 Music can be sold via iTunes and Google Play.
 YouTube and Patreon carry subscription content from which you can earn income.
 Online art markets allow the upload of paintings and photography.
 Just about anything can be sold on eBay; one guy even put his soul on there.
 I know from first hand experience that selling online is very difficult.
 But it can be done.

+Think about using this quiet time to build your customer base.
+Read up about CRM - you know that there is free CRM out there which will help you to build your customer relationships with buyers, retailers, venues, galleries, arts influencers and so forth.
+Try www.hubspot.com.

 Finally avoid the use of alcohol or other dampeners to try and control cabin fever.
 This can get you into bad habits for the future.

 If you are lucky enough to have good friends and family then call them a lot - conversation is very therapeutic.